 - Each week there will be a laboratory session that will cover the new techniques discussed in lecture each week.
-The lab assignments will be due by the end of the day each following Monday. - The lab assignments are intended to be done during the class time and should not require much time after the lab session. - The assignments will build off of the labs so use the labs as a starting point for your assignments. - Initially, labs will be individual assignments.
+The lab assignments will be due by the end of the day each following Friday, giving you a full week to complete the lab. - The lab assignments are intended to be done during the class time and should not require much time after the lab session. - The assignments will build off of the labs so use the labs as a starting point for your assignments. - Initially, labs will be individual assignments.
 As the semester progresses, it will be possible to work together on labs.
 Refer to each lab specific assignment for the corresponding collaboration policy.